cfiutak1/HackBU-Intro-to-ML/Part 2 - Introduction to Neural Networks with TensorFlow.md

               metrics=['accuracy'])

 '''
 Fit the model to the training set.
-Epochs is the number of times we fit the neural network to the training set.
+Epochs is the number of times we fit the network to the training set.
 Be careful of adding too many epochs, however!
 Overfitting can be just as bad as underfitting.
 '''
 model.fit(X_train, Y_train, epochs=5)